hillaryychan/COMP3141/notes/01_Functional-Programming.md

 ## Haskell

 Haskell is a language with good support for mathematically structured programming.
-It simply takes in an input and produces a result.
+Like mathematical  functions, all functions in Haskell ***accept one argument and produce one result***

 ![Haskell structure](../imgs/01-15_haskell-structure.png)